 “Everybody loves it,” said McCann.
 Now, she said, students have a paperless option that is completely free.
 They are able to scan periodicals that can’t be checked out and e-mail the articles to themselves or save them to a USB drive.
 They make one quick scan of their notes or project materials and e-mail them to everyone in their group at the same time.
 They can even scan papers to Google Docs so their whole team can collaborate electronically.
 So far, few are choosing to scan to iPads or smartphones – mainly because the price of those devices is out of reach for most of Buck’s students – but that could change as those technologies become more affordable.

 While she has not calculated the paper or cost savings, McCann is certain the scanner is providing both.
 And with tightening budgets and the college’s sustainability initiative, “I’ve been trying to go as paperless as possible,” she said.

 The library has even used it to repair books.
 “Sometimes we’ll have an older book that is missing a page, or a student will tear out three pages of literary criticism they need,” she said.
-A quick scan of the missing pages from another volume can be printed out and inserted into the damaged book.
-It’s not something they have to do often, but repairing damaged books makes McCann really appreciate the Scannx Book ScanCenter’s patented beveled book-edge design, which delivers distortion-free scans and protects the book spine from damage.
+A quick scan of the missing pages from another volume can be printed out inserted into the damaged book.
+It is not something they have to do often, but repairing damaged books makes McCann really appreciate the ScannX Book ScanCenters patented beveled book-edge design, which delivers distortion-free scans and protects the book spine from damage.
 There’s no need to press the book flat, and no ‘black gutter’ swallowing the words on the edge of the page.

-“It’s self explanatory and very easy to use,” said McCann.
-“I’ve found that very few people need any assistance at all.
-Overall, she said, the Scannx Book ScanCenter “has been a huge success, and we can’t wait to get that second unit all set up.”
+“It’s self-explanatory and very easy to use,” said McCann.
+“I have found that very few people need any assistance at all.
+Overall, she said, the ScannX Book ScanCenter “has been a huge success, and we can’t wait to get that second unit all set up.”